faber/pod/README.md

 ## Extensions ##

+Extensions permit you and other developers to create re-usable pods.
+To do this, you define a set of services with a default configuration.
+Then, when you are creating pods, you can mixin the extension to import all of the extension's services and its default configuration.

-Extensions allow you and other developers to create re-usable pods.
-The `Pod.extension` method allows you to build an extension, using all the regular methods of a pod.
-This is because pod extensions are actually just pod instances themselves.
-The only difference is that an extension is locked after it is created so it can no longer be modified.
+Extensions are actually just pod instances themselves, so the extension definition block is exaclty the same as the pod creation block.
+The only difference is that after an extension is created it can not be changed.

+Here's an example:

     # Convenient way to define extensions.
     extension = Pod.extension do